gerstner-hub/xwmfs/INSTALL.md

 You can run isolated unit tests yourself by executing the appropriate scripts from the tests directory.
 You either need to specify the *xwmfs* binary as `-b <BINARY>` or via the *XWMFS* environment variable.

+The tests are somewhat fragile and depend a lot on the window manager, thus I do not recommend to run them automatically.